raphaelaussenac/Forest-Landscape/README.md

 * intensification: 0% of area to unmanaged.
 * extensification: 20% of area to unmanaged.
 * working for complexity:
-  + increase silvicultural system evenness in the landscape by decreasing the Gini threshold defining the limit between even- and uneven-aged stands untill reaching a balanced landscape (in term of even- vs uneven-aged stands).
+  + increase silvicultural system evenness in the landscape by classifying stands with high Gini index as uneven-aged, starting with those with the highest Gini index, untill reaching a balanced landscape (in term of even- vs uneven-aged stands in the managed forests).
+Gini threshold decreased from 0.8 down to 0.51 by 0.01 steps.
   + modulate prescribed Dg/Dharv values by adding -5, 0 or +5 cm to the prescribed Dg/Dharv values evenly across composition types (use dgModul column for that).